barbaroony/flask-tutorial-blog/README.md

 ## Blog entries

-### Initial deployment on home Alpine server 20230114
+### 20230114 Initial deployment on home Alpine server

-Today I was able to deploy an alpine server with python waitress, that was kind of fun!
-I installed proxmox on my old Lenovo U330 and found out that the old laptop does not have virtualization.
+Today I was able to deploy the page on Alpine Linux server with python waitress, that was kind of fun!
+At first, I installed proxmox on my old Lenovo U330 and found out that the old laptop does not have virtualization.
 I then installed Alpine linux and was able to ssh into it.
+I set a static ip on the system to 192.167.87.11, in order to ssh to the machine use `ssh dmitriy@192.168.87.11`.
+I have also set up a DNS for the above address to **alpine.local**.
 When moving code over to the server, I moved the entire repository instead of moving the wheel object, and because of that, I was not able to correctly create a SECRET_KEY.

 Running the app using waitress made the project terminate when I closer the ssh terminal, unless i ran the process in the background with `waitress-serve --call 'flaskr:create_app'&`.
 Thank you Stan, for showing me how to run precesses in the background.
+By default the waitress will run the application on port 8080 so that in order to access the site, use `alpine.local:8080` on any computer on the network.

 I look forward to keep working on this project.

+### 20230118 Playing with my new toys

+I took a few days to work sqlite and am still working on it.
+I need to learn sql queries because I wanted to limit users to only a single up/down vote per post and my understanding of sqlite was limiting my work.
+I look forward to using my understanding of sqlite in other projects.
+I believe that the query language is the same with other databases.

+While wasting time, I also installed a docker and docker-composer on the Alpine machine.
+I look forward to playing with docker as well.
+I did not like running docker on my main machine when I was originaly learning docker a few years ago.

+For *funsies* I have also installed a wordpress docker.
+The container can be reached at `alpine.local` or the static ip from above.
+I used this [tutorial](https://cloudinfrastructureservices.co.uk/install-wordpress-with-docker-compose/).

+TODO: think about running my own gitlab server, possibly on the NAS.